-Backers of Brazil’s Lula rally on filing day for candidacy
+In defiant act, Brazil party registers Lula for president

 The police presence was heavy around the court, though the rally was peaceful.
 Many of the supporters wore red shirts or T-shirts with da Silva’s face on them.
 Some more masks of his face.
 The crowd shouted: “Free Lula!” or “Lula, warrior of the Brazilian people!”

-The registering of a candidacy, even for the president, isn’t usually a notable event.
-Several politicians already filed without any fanfare and a few more would do so by the end of Wednesday, the filing deadline.
+Da Silva is revered in many parts of Brazil for his humble beginnings and for sharing the fruits of the country’s boom years with the poor and working classes.
+But his conviction and the question over whether he can run for office has split Brazil, where some see his jailing as proof that no one is above the law and others feel he is being persecuted by a justice system being manipulated to prevent him from taking power again.

-But da Silva’s case is different.
 Brazilian law bars anyone like da Silva who has had a conviction upheld from holding office, though the court has the final say.

-His conviction and the question over whether he can run for office has split Brazil, where some see his jailing as proof that no one is above the law and others feel he is being persecuted by a justice system being manipulated to prevent him from taking power again.
+Haddad emphasized that da Silva’s political rights have not yet been suspended and that he is still appealing his conviction.
+It is unclear how long the electoral court’s decision will take, but the Workers’ Party has until Sept.
+17 to put someone else at the top of its ticket if da Silva is barred from running.
+It is thought that Haddad would take his spot.

 Da Silva was convicted last year of trading favors with a construction company in exchange for the promise of a beachfront apartment.